 Next, you might want to change the Submit button to read Donate instead.

-To do this, either click on the button or go to the Settings » General tab for your form.
+To do this, you can either click on the button or go to the Settings » General tab for your form.
 Under the ‘Submit Button Text, simply add the text ‘Donate.’

-Next, you need to go to Payments » Paypal Standard to set up the payments for your form.
+Next, let’s navigate to Payments » Paypal Standard to set up the payments for your form.

 Simply check the ‘Enable PayPal Standard payments’ and enter your PayPal email address.
-Under Payment Type, select ‘Donation.’
+Under Payment Type, go ahead and select ‘Donation.’

 Once you’re done, click the Save button to store your settings.